MGSM-Pro: A Simple Strategy for Robust Multilingual Mathematical Reasoning Evaluation: Limitations

 \section{Limitations}

 Our study has a few limitations.
-First, our dataset covers nine languages due to difficulty in finding reliable native annotators.
-Expanding MGSM-Pro to other languages such as Tamil would provide a more complete picture of multilnigual mathematical robustness.
-Moreover, our evaluation covers only 12 models because of limited compute budget.
-It remains to be seen how other model families, such as Qwen3 or reasoning models like GPT-5, would perform.
-Thirdly, we only evaluated the models with a prompt that instruct reasoning in English.
-It would be interesting to see how models perform when prompted to reason in other languages.
-Fourth, while the MGSM dataset contains 250 questions, our version utilizes 225.
-The remaining 25 were excluded because their numerical equation and restrictions are flagged as wrong by human verification and also because there were difficulties in generating multiple unique numerical instances.
-We plan on expanding the dataset to cover all 250 questions before the end of the reviewing period.
+First, our dataset covers a relatively small set of nine languages due to resource constraints.
+The construction process requires significant human labour to verify each of the 248 questions when converted to template, taking almost 12 hours per language for verification.
+However, our approach can be easily extended to other languages, provided the resource.
+Expanding MGSM-Pro to other languages such as Tamil would provide a more complete picture of multilingual mathematical robustness.
+Moreover, our evaluation covers only 18 models because of limited compute budget.
+It remains to be seen how other model families, such as Kimi would perform.